-The Registrant's Chief Compliance Officer, James Hooks, remains available to address any questions that a client or prospective client can have regarding the above disclosures and arrangements.
-Should a client or prospective client have any questions, please contact Mr. Hooks at (973) 538-7010.
+The Registrant's Chief Compliance Officer, James Hooks, is available to address any questions that a client or prospective client can have regarding the above disclosures and arrangements.
+Should a client or prospective client have any questions, please contact Mr. Hooks at (973) 538-7010.ANY QUESTIONS?